sunpy/sunpy-1.0-paper/.github/ISSUE_TEMPLATE/author_submission.md

 ## Contribution to the SunPy Community
 <!--
 Please provide a short description of your contribution to the community.
-We will not evaluate these short descriptions in any way we will simply aggregate them into an appendix for the paper.
+We will not evaluate these short descriptions in any way, we will simply aggregate them into an appendix for the paper.
 !-->